Slow down race fans! Surprisingly family-friendly, Indy is worthy of a four-day visit.

 Don’t miss the IMAX theater that is attached to the Indiana State Museum.
 Tickets are an additional charge, but you can get a discount with your museum admission.
 The theater offers educational (but fun) films as well as traditional Hollywood movies.
 Cost: Youth (2 and under) Free; Youth (3-12) $8-$13; Adult (13 and over) $10-$16.

 While the Indiana State Museum is a fun place, it’s still a museum, and kids need to use indoor voices.
-If your crew is ready to run off some energy and be loud, head over to 100 Acres: The Virginia B. Fairbanks Art and Nature Park at the Indianapolis Museum of Art (4000 N. Michigan Rd.).
+If your crew is ready to run off some energy and be loud, head over to The Virginia B. Fairbanks Art and Nature Park: 100 Acres at Newfields, formerly known as the Indianapolis Museum of Art (4000 N. Michigan Rd.).
 This outdoor art sanctuary is free and offers plenty of space to run, jump, and explore.
 The park is open from dusk to dawn and has walking trails as well as sculptures that are meant to be touched and even climbed.
 Cost: Free.

 Where to eat?